 Quality in structural design

-The use of the term quality can be open to interpretation.
-For some, it can mean the quality control of the finished product and for others a measure of how well the finished product meets the client’s expectations.
+The use of the term “quality” can be open to interpretation.
+In certain circumstances, it can mean the quality control of the finished product and in others a measure of how well the finished product meets the client’s expectations.
 It can also be reflected in how easy it is to find operational manuals or drawings, some years after installation.
 With reference to AtoN structural design, all these aspects apply.

 Any project is a balance of cost, time and quality.
 It may not be cost effective to install the best quality AtoN but it may be applicable to install a fit for purpose AtoN that meets the required design life functional and technical requirements when assessed under the appropriate codes for its geographical location.
 Each project will have its specific requirements.